Municipal waste management in Sweden

 Each municipality in Sweden is obligated to ensure that household type of waste is transported and recycled or disposed of.
 This includes waste types that do not fall under the Extended Producers Responsibility such as residual waste, organic waste, food waste, bulky waste and household hazardous waste.

 Municipalities are free to organize waste management themselves.
-About 40 % of municipalities organize their waste management within the municipal organization while 60 % collaborate with other municipalities.
+Municipalities can organize their waste management within the municipal organization or collaborate with other municipalities.
 The collaboration is done in various forms through municipal associations, joint political boards and municipal enterprises.
 In some municipalities the collection and treatment of waste is primarily carried out by private contractors.

 Collection and treatment